CZ-NIC/yangson/docs/schemadata.rst

 * :class:`SchemaData`: Repository of data model structures and methods.
 * :class:`FeatureExprParser`: Parser for **if-feature** expressions.

-This module also defines the following exceptions:

-* :exc:`BadPath`: Invalid :term:`schema path` or :term:`data path`.
-* :exc:`BadYangLibraryData`: Broken YANG library data.
-* :exc:`CyclicImports`: YANG modules are imported in a cyclic fashion.
-* :exc:`FeaturePrerequisiteError`: Pre-requisite feature is not supported.
-* :exc:`InvalidFeatureExpression`: Invalid **if-feature** expression.
-* :exc:`ModuleNotFound`: A module or submodule registered in YANG library is not found.
-* :exc:`ModuleNotImplemented`: A module is not implemented in the data model.
-* :exc:`ModuleNotImported`: A module is not imported.
-* :exc:`ModuleNotRegistered`: An imported module is not registered in YANG library.
-* :exc:`MultipleImplementedRevisions`: A module has multiple implemented revisions.
-* :exc:`UnknownPrefix`: Unknown namespace prefix.

 Doctest__ snippets for this module use the data model from :ref:`sec-ex3`.

 __ http://www.sphinx-doc.org/en/stable/ext/doctest.html